eagle13gy/dicom_contour/README.md

 --------------
 ### read_single.py:
 Unit test to read one dicom/contour file to verify if the read functions are working properly.
-Plot the dicom and corresponding contour after successful read to check if the ROI is reasonable:
+Plot the dicom and the corresponding contour after successful read to check if the ROI is reasonable:

 ![alt text](https://github.com/eagle13gy/dicom_contour/blob/master/single_res.png)